 - Future proofing: No need to remember

-@Injectable()when we add a dependency later.
+@Injectable()when you add a dependency later.

 Injectors are also responsible for instantiating components

 HeroesComponent.
 So why doesn't

 You can add it if you really want to.
 It isn't necessary because the

 decorator class (like

 @Pipe, which you learn about later)

 is a subtype of @Injectable().
 It is in

 identify a class as a target for instantiation by an injector.